John Hinchcliff: Biography

 Hinchcliff was born in Wairoa on 9 October 1939, the son of Frank and Gwen Hinchcliff.
 He was educated at Nelson College from 1953 to 1958, where he was head prefect in his final year, and was a member of the school's 1st XV rugby union and first XI cricket teams.
 He then studied at the University of Canterbury, where he earned a Master of Arts (Hons) in philosophy.
 He was awarded a Rotary Foundation Fellowship, providing funding for a year anywhere in the world, choosing to go to the Middle East.
 He met his wife, Laurie Danz, while studying at the Hebrew University in Jerusalem, and they married in 1964.
 The couple went on to have six children.

 After his time studying and working in Israel, Hinchcliff went to the United States where he attained a PhD at Drew University, New Jersey.
 He then taught both there and at the North-East Business Machines School.
-He declined the chairmanship of Drew University's philosophy department and instead from 1969 to 1973 he was assistant professor of philosophy at Hampden–Sydney College in Virginia.
+From 1969 to 1973 he was assistant professor of philosophy at Hampden–Sydney College in Virginia.
 He returned to New Zealand to take up the position of chaplain at the University of Auckland.
 There he taught liberal arts, medical ethics and philosophy of genetic engineering.
 From 1980 to 1983, he was head of humanities at the Royal Melbourne Institute of Technology, where he taught social responsibility in science and technology as well as professional ethics as well as being heavily involved in administration of the institute.